-5.33.104.
+5.3.10.
 Water Pollution Control Authority:

-The City shall have a Water Pollution Control Authority consisting of eight (8) members appointed by the Board of Aldermen of which no more than five (5) shall be from the same political party to serve for staggered terms of four (4) years.
+The City shall have a Water Pollution Control Authority consisting of eight (8) members appointed to serve for staggered terms of four (4) years.
 The Water Pollution Control Authority shall have such powers as are set forth in Connecticut General Statutes, as the same may be amended from time to time.
 It shall also control the revolving sewer fund.
 The provisions of this Charter relating to the award of contracts, letting to bid, etc. shall be applicable to the Water Pollution Control Authority.

-5.33.115.
+5.3.11.
 Board of Ethics:

-The City shall have a Board of Ethics which shall have all the powers conferred upon and imposed by Ordinance of the City.
-The Board of Ethics will consist of five (5) members of whom no more than two (2) shall be from the same party and will be appointed to serve by the Board of Aldermen for a term of four three (43) years.
+The City shall have a Board of Ethics which shall have all the powers conferred upon and imposed by ordinance of the City.
+The Board of Ethics will consist of five (5) members of whom no more than two (2) shall be from the same party and will be appointed to serve for a term of four (4) years.
 The terms of the members shall be staggered in a manner that not more than two (2) members' term will expire in any year.
 Members of the Board of Ethics shall not be an employee of the City, hold any elected office, hold any other appointed position as defined in Section 5.2 and 5.3 of this Charter, or provide goods or services to the City.